r57zone/Half-Life-Alyx-novr/BINDINGS.md

 Find the desired action and enter a new key code.

+**Warning!
+The "S" button is used by SteamVR, so arrows are used to move, not WASD.

 ## Codes
 Mouse button name | Code
 ------------ | -------------